bazelbuild/stardoc/test/testdata/multi_level_namespace_test_with_allowlist/golden.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-A test that verifies documenting a multi-leveled namespace of functions with whitelist symbols.
+A test that verifies documenting a multi-leveled namespace of functions with allowlist symbols.
-The whitelist symbols should cause everything in my_namespace to to be documented, but only a specific symbol in other_namespace to be documented.
+The allowlist symbols should cause everything in my_namespace to to be documented, but only a specific symbol in other_namespace to be documented.

 <a id="my_namespace.math.min"></a>